Saksham-Goel1107/Dionysus/CONTRIBUTING.md

 # Contributing to Dionysus

-Thank you for your interest in contributing to Dionysus! 🚀
+Thank you for your interest in contributing to Dionysus! 🚀 Your ideas and code help make this project better for everyone.
+We welcome all contributions—whether it's code, documentation, bug reports, or suggestions.

-Your ideas and code help make this project better for everyone.
-We welcome all contributions—whether it’s code, documentation, bug reports, or suggestions.
+> **New**: We now use Husky for pre-commit hooks to ensure code quality and branch naming.
+See [HUSKY.md](./HUSKY.md) for details.

 ---